japanninja74/OS_embedded-LINUX-crypto-core/Lab_Assignment.md

 # EX1: Testing the platform on Vitis
+After setting up the vitis enviroment and creating an helloworld project you can start to modify the program for testing purposes.
 Under the `<name>_system > src` folder you can find the `helloworld.c` program whereas under the `<xsa_file_name> > hw > drivers > <ip_name> > src` you can find
 the .h file that defines some useful read and write macros you should use and the address offsets.
 The base address can be found under `<xsa_file_name> > hw > <xsa_file_name>.xsa`, just scroll to the bottom of the list and you should see the name of your ip with the base address.